-The Habitat for Humanity Greater San Francisco team strives to provide a springboard to secure, stable futures for our residents.
+Interested in Habitat for Humanity Greater San Francisco jobs or internships?
+The Habitat Greater San Francisco team strives to provide a springboard to secure, stable futures for our residents.
 Everyone deserves a safe and affordable home and we work toward that goal every day.
-Come join our team and make a difference in your community!
+Check out our Habitat for Humanity Greater San Francisco careers and make a difference in your community!

 Competitive pay and a generous benefits package (including medical, dental, vision, chiropractic, acupuncture, employee assistance program (EAP), life insurance, long-term disability, 403 (b), Flexible Spending Accounts (FSA) and commuter benefits!)